The image depicts a serene garden scene with lush greenery, rows of plants, and a greenhouse, set against a backdrop of trees and a clear blue sky.

 Description

-It works great when we can host folks for most or all of the full growing season as these WWOOFers will have additional access to a range of more formal educational opportunities including enrollment in onsite classes as well as offsite workshops or classes offered through other organizations.
+We prefer stays of 2 months or longer.
+We hope to host 2 people from late April or early May through the end of the season (early November).
+It works great when we can host folks for most or all of the full growing season as these volunteers will have additional access to a range of more formal educational opportunities including enrollment in onsite classes as well as offsite workshops or classes offered through other organizations.

-2024 season projects include: completion of our outdoor kitchen, upgrade/remodel of our barn addition as a community dining hall, occasional help with campsites (we host through Hipcamp); assistance with rescue poultry (feeding and care, egg collection only as we do not slaughter animals here); assist with events; regular garden related tasks (preparing the soil, digging, planting, seed starting in greenhouses, transplanting, weeding, harvesting, mulching); food preservation (canning, freezing, fermentation, pickling, drying); seed collection, processing, and packaging; general landscaping including mowing, weedwacking, blackberry removal, pruning, mulching; firewood harvest including chopping, stacking, cleanup; and more.
+2025 season projects include: completion of our outdoor kitchen, upgrade/remodel of our barn addition as a community dining hall; assistance with rescue poultry (feeding and care, egg collection only as we do not slaughter animals here); assist with events; regular garden related tasks (preparing the soil, digging, planting, seed starting in greenhouses, transplanting, weeding, harvesting, mulching); food preservation (canning, freezing, fermentation, pickling, drying); seed collection, processing, and packaging; general landscaping including mowing, weedwacking, blackberry removal, pruning, mulching; firewood harvest including chopping, stacking, cleanup; and more.
 When someone brings a skill such as carpentry, or even videography, we try to include other opportunities as well.

 We can also offer some formal education opportunities--one of our members works for a university and offers classes and workshops related to food access (including gardening) and food preservation.
 Helpers can attend these fee-based classes at no charge.